 Click OK, and there will be a brief pause as files are copied over; you'll see a "Guide is now installed" message, and a shortcut will appear on your desktop.

 Please let me know if you find problems with this.
-This has been in use with Vista for some time (since shortly after Vista was released), but there may be some Win7 issues out there that nobody has reported yet.
-If you do find something, I'd like to know about it, so I'll have some chance of figuring it out and fixing it.
+It's now been used quite a bit, though, and it's been some time since any bugs were reported.
+But if you do find something, I'd like to know about it, so I'll have some chance of figuring it out and fixing it.

-I've tried the new setup with Guide 7 and 8.
+I've tried this new setup with Guide 7 and 8.
 It will probably work for earlier versions as well.
-(Whether earlier versions will work in Vista or Win7 is another question.
-Guides 6 and earlier were 16-bit programs, and it looks as if support for 16-bit software is absent in Vista and Win7.
+(Whether earlier versions will work in Vista or Win7/8/10 is another question.
+Guides 6 and earlier were 16-bit programs, and it looks as if support for 16-bit software is absent in Vista and later Windows... at least in 64-bit Windows; i.e., 64-bit Windows won't run 16-bit Guide.
 I doubt there is a way around that problem.
 If you're using Guide 6 or earlier, the best I can suggest is upgrading to Guide 9.)

 One person using Guide and Vista mentioned on the Guide user list that he had to set Guide (and some other programs) to run in "XP Compatibility mode".
 To do this, he opened up Explorer, located the Guide directory, right-clicked on 'guide8.exe', then on 'Properties' and 'Compatibility', and checked the WinXP box.
 Sounds as if this may be a generally useful tip in dealing with Vista and Win7.